dirac-institute/sorcha/docs/index.rst

 Welcome to Sorcha's documentation!
 =========================================================================

-This documentation site contains an installation guide, an overview of how Sorcha works, tutorials, and demonstration notebooks that show how each of the various key filters within Sorcha work.
+This documentation site contains an installation guide, an overview of how ``Sorcha`` works, tutorials, and demonstration notebooks that show how each of the various components within ``Sorcha`` work and can be customized.

 .. seealso::
    A summary paper (currently in prep) provides a more detailed account of the software and Sorcha’s design methodology.
-   This documentation focuses on installation and examples of how to use Sorcha for LSST simulation.
+   This documentation focuses on installation and examples of how to use ``Sorcha`` for LSST simulation.

 .. toctree::
    :hidden: